Security-Onion-Solutions/securityonion-docs/ConnectingtoSguil.rst

 Connecting to Sguild from an Analyst Machine
 --------------------------------------------

 To directly connect to a Sguild server one must possess a working Sguil client.
 Sguil may not be easy or available for install on certain operating systems.
-Because of this I recommend installing SecurityOnion in a virtual machine on your workstation and use that to connect to sguild on your production SecurityOnion instance.
+Because of this we recommend installing Security Onion in a virtual machine on your workstation and use that to connect to sguild on your production Security Onion instance.

 - Install Security Onion in a Virtual Machine and configure the network adapter to use NAT mode (easiest) by going to your VM's settings.

 - Now double-click the Sguil desktop icon to launch the Sguil client.

-- Fill in the IP address or DNS name of the SecurityOnion server and apply your credentials.
+- Fill in the IP address or DNS name of the Security Onion server and apply your credentials.

 - Then select the sensors to monitor and finally click ``Start Sguil``.